-Record level security builds on the restrictions enforced by user group permissions.
-With user group permissions, you restrict which menus, forms, and reports that members of a group can access.
-Record level security enables you to restrict the information that is shown in reports and on forms.
+Record-level security builds on the restrictions enforced by role-based security.
+By using role-based security, you restrict the menus, forms, and reports that role members can access.
+By using record level security to set restrictions on specific records or tables in the database, you can restrict the data that is shown in reports and on forms.

-Allow members of a Sales user group to see only the accounts they manage.
+Allow members of a Sales role to see only the accounts they manage.

-Prohibit financial data from appearing on forms or reports for a specific user group.
+Prohibit financial data from appearing on forms or reports for a specific role.

-Prohibit account details or account IDs from appearing on forms and reports for a specific user group.
+Prohibit account details or account IDs from appearing on forms and reports for a specific role.

 Restrict form and report data according to location or country/region.

-The process of setting record level security involves selecting a database table in the Record Level Security Wizard.
+The process of setting record-level security involves selecting a database table in the Record Level Security Wizard.
 Tables store the data shown in reports and on forms.
-You might find it helpful to work with a developer who has knowledge of the database tables while configuring record level security.
-The developer can help you choose the table that directly corresponds to the report or form elements to which you want to restrict access.
+You might find it helpful to work with a developer who has knowledge of the database tables when configuring record-level security.
+The developer can help you select the table that directly corresponds to the report or form elements to which you want to restrict access.

 Also, verify the following before you begin:

-Does the user group have at a minimum View permission for the report or form?
-If, for example, a Finance user group does not have any access permission for the General Ledger module, then it does not make sense to assign record level security to any report or form in that module because the group cannot access those reports/forms.
-For information about group permissions, see Manage security permissions for user groups and domain combinations.
+Determine whether the role has permission to the report or form.
+If, for example, the Project accountant role does not have access to the General ledger module, then it does not make sense to assign record level security to tables in that module.
+For information about role permissions, see Create or modify a security role.

-Setting record level security is a two-part process.
-The first part involves selecting a user group and the appropriate database table using the Record Level Security Wizard.
-The second part involves creating a query that specifies the fields and criteria to be applied when record level security is enforced.
+Setting up record-level security is a two-part process.
+First, you must select a role and a database table by using the Record Level Security Wizard.
+Next, you must create a query that specifies the fields to filter on and the criteria to be applied.

 Use the Record Level Security Wizard

-Select a table.
-By default, the most frequently accessed database tables are shown.
+Select the table to filter.
+By default, the main database tables are shown.
 Click Show all tables to expand the selection.
-Click Next.